OfficeDev/office-scripts-docs/docs/resources/scenarios/analyze-web-downloads.md

 Your colleagues upload the raw data to your workbook.
 Each week's set of data has its own worksheet.
 There is also the **Summary** worksheet with a table and chart that shows week-over-week trends.

-In this scenario, you'll develop a script that analyzes weekly downloads data in the active worksheet.
+You'll develop a script that analyzes weekly downloads data in the active worksheet.
 It will parse the IP address associated with each download and determine whether or not it came from the US.
 The answer will be inserted in the worksheet as a boolean value ("TRUE" or "FALSE") and conditional formatting will be applied to those cells.
 The IP address location results will be totaled on the worksheet and copied to the summary table.

 ## Scripting skills covered